A road trip in Greece is an excellent idea for travelers who want to discover the most beautiful and remote corners of the country!

-During your road trip in Greece, you might encounter several toll stations, especially if you are traveling in the long, new, highways or in the bridges like Rio-Antirio.
-The charge in the toll station depends on the area but it's usually under 10€ for a passenger car.
-The higher tolls are usually in the Rio-Antirion bridge or the undersea tunnel Aktio-Preveza.
-In general, the toll stations accept card payments but it would be good to keep some cash with you, for the rare occasion that a toll station is cash-only.
+During your road trip in Greece, you might encounter several toll stations, especially if you are traveling in the long, modern highways or through bridges like the Rio-Antirrio one.
+Toll station fees depend on the area, but it's usually under €10 for a standard passenger car.
+Toll fees are higher for the Rio-Antirrio bridge and the underwater tunnel Aktio-Preveza.
+In general, toll stations accept card payments, but we suggest that you keep some cash with you, in case a toll station is cash-only.

 Gas stations in Greece

 Finding a gas station while driving in Greece is very easy!
-It is actually set by law that at least 1 gas station must remain open during the night and on Sundays in each area.
-So you can find unleaded gas and diesel even in isolated areas.
+It is actually defined by law that at least 1 gas station must remain open during the night and on Sundays in each area.
+So, you can find unleaded gas and diesel even in isolated areas.

 Usually, gas stations in Greece also have a mini-market or a snack-bar, while the station staff may also help you with a free air pump for your tires or water/oil check for your car.

 Tip: Want more advice about driving in the Greek islands?

 Where can I book ferry tickets from Italy to Greece for passengers and vehicles?

 On Ferryhopper, you can compare all ferry ticket types and prices for passengers and vehicles, as well as the latest 2021 ferry itineraries to book your ferry trip from Italy to Greece in the most convenient way.
 On our Map of ferries, you will find all ferry connections from Italy to Greece, as well as to the Greek islands, so you can organize the best island-hopping and road-trip experience!